-Neulasta is a biologic drug and a colony-stimulating factor.
+Neulasta is a colony-stimulating factor.
 Neulasta is believed to work by stimulating the production of white blood cells, which fight infection and fever.

 Neulasta is administered as a subcutaneous injection once during each chemotherapy cycle.
 Neulasta is administered twice, with injections one week apart, after receiving radiation.

 Neulasta comes in prefilled syringe and on-body injector forms.